cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 Specification of the variables
 ++++++++++++++++++++++++++++++
 In each iteration the variables may need to be updated.
-In our example we do not have any dependencies (that is, :math:`a, b, c, d` are constants) so the function which updates them is blank here, but this is not true of the general case.
+In our example we do not have any dependencies (that is, :math:`a, b, c, d` are constants) so the function which updates them is blank here; this is not true of the general case.

 .. code-block:: cpp

-    // tutorial3_PredatorPrey_generated.cpp
+    // tutorial3_PredatorPrey_generated.cpp:
     void computeVariables(double voi, double *states, double *rates, double *variables) {
     }

 Specification of states and rates
 +++++++++++++++++++++++++++++++++
-Once a :code:`Variable` has been identified as a *state* variable, it is paired by the :code:`Generator` by its corresponding entry in the :code:`rates` array, which represents its gradient function.
+Once a :code:`Variable` has been identified as a *state* variable, it is paired by the :code:`Generator` to its corresponding entry in the :code:`rates` array, which represents its gradient function.

-Because the gradients of each of the integrated variables or :code:`states` could include dependency on time or any variable value, it must be updated throughout the solution process.
+Because the gradients of each of the :code:`states` could include dependency on time or any variable value, the gradients must be updated throughout the solution process.
-This is done by calling the :code:`computeRates` function to recalculate the rates for each state variable.
+This is done by calling the :code:`computeRates` function to recalculate the rate for each state variable.

 .. code-block:: cpp